William-Nordansjo/portfolio-projects/breast-cancer-project/README.md

-This folder contains files related to the breas cancer classification project
+This folder contains files related to the breast cancer classification project, done during the course DABN22